Lesie-23/Give-Ad-Hoc-insights-on-Consumer-Goods-Domain-/README.md

 #Company overview:

 Atliq  Hardwares (imaginary company) is one of the leading computer hardware producers in India and well expanded in other countries too.
+They produce Mouse, Keyboard , PC and so on.

 #Challenge:

-The management noticed that they do not get enough insights to make quick and smart data-informed decisions.
-They want to expand their data analytics team by adding several junior data analysts.
+Management faced challenges as they couldn’t access insights needed to make smarter, data-driven decisions for their business.

-The Director of Analytics wanted to hire someone who is good at both tech and soft skills.
+To solve this issue, their Analytics Director decided to hire several Junior Data Analysts and assigned them the task of handling ad-hoc requests and providing valuable insights.

 #Task: